ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 https://www.kalmanfilter.net/default.aspx

-## Unidimensional simulation of the motion of a whale
+## Unidimensional simulation for tracking a moving object
-The program shown here uses the kalman filter to track the movement of any object at constant velocity in one-dimensional systems, as long as both position and velocity are measured.
+The program shown here uses the kalman filter to track any object moving in one dimension with constant velocity, as long as both position and velocity are measured.
 For example, let's track a whale just equipped with a GPS receiver.

-In this particular systems, the estimated state vector (X) includes position and velocity, while the state covariance matrix (P) combines the variances associated with each of the state estimates and the correlation between the position and velocity errors:
+In these particular systems, the estimated state vector (X) includes both position and velocity, while the state covariance matrix (P) combines the variances associated with each of the state estimates and the correlation between the position and velocity errors: